 Myth: UVC germicidal properties can penetrate through glass.

-UV-C can't pass through typical glass, and is absorbed by glass, plastics and clothes.
-Once UVC is absorbed it is no longer active.
+UV-C can't pass through the typical glass and is absorbed by glass, plastics, and clothes.
+Once UVC is absorbed, it is no longer active.

 Myth: UVC creates microbial resistance that result in superbugs like antibiotics